 The first energetic school fundraising event of the year is a Walk-A-Jog.
 Students can walk, run or jog as many laps as they can within a fixed time period.
 It is Brittan Acres’ largest annual fundraiser, and one of the most highly anticipated events among students.
-Held on October 23rd, 2016, the fundraising event is essentially a fun run with special inclusions like carnival games, inflatables and even a Dads’ BBQ.
+Held on October 23rd, 2016, the fundraising event is essentially a school fun run with special inclusions like carnival games, inflatables and even a Dads’ BBQ.

 “Where does the money go?
 The funds raised directly support essential programs at BA, including: